Direct and personal service of ochs und junior watches – that’s what these thoughts are about.

-Since we only manufacture and sell about 130 watches per year, we can do things differently: as CEO, I am the contact person for every customer issue including service.
+Since we only manufacture and sell about 130 watches per year, we can do things differently.

-Our goal is to have a watch back on the client’s wrist within 10 to 14 days – even for international clients.
-We usually reach that goal, and in the rare cases where we don’t, I inform the client proactively.
+Our goal is to have a watch back on the client’s wrist within a few weeks – even for international clients.
+We usually reach that goal, and in the rare cases where we don’t, we inform the client proactively.

 Since August 2014, we assemble our watches in-house.
 This has enabled us to considerably increase our capacity and ensures that we can meet our service goals and deadlines.

 Thanks to FedEx, watches can reach us in a few work days.
 They need the same time for their journey from La Chaux-de-Fonds back to their owners.
 In the case of service for a part covered by our guarantee, we will give out our FedEx number, so the client does not have to pay for shipping.
 All other cases are handled by us personally as well: We discuss the solution with the client, prepare as much as possible, and make sure that the client suffers the least possible inconvenience.